Dilkhan-1/PRODIGY_WD_01/README.md

 ## Introduction

-A simple, responsive landing page for **WebWise**, showcasing their About Us, Services, Pricing and Contact button.
+A simple landing page for **WebWise**, showcasing their About Us, Services, Pricing and Contact button.

 ## Table of Contents